 Injury victims who have been harmed by the negligence of others have an opportunity to pursue compensation for economic and non-economic losses, whether through settlement negotiation or as part of the litigation process.
 While economic damages designed to reimburse the injured for directly traceable monetary losses resulting from an accident can sometimes be easier to accurately value, non-economic damages meant to compensate plaintiffs for pain, suffering, emotional distress and other types of losses are often just as essential to recovery.
-In providing aggressive advocacy for personal injury victims in Colorado, attorney Jeremy Rosenthal works to obtain maximum payment for each and every category of harm sustained due to actionable negligence.
+In providing aggressive advocacy for victims in Colorado, Denver personal injury attorney Jeremy Rosenthal works to obtain maximum payment for each and every category of harm sustained due to actionable negligence.

 Basic Facts About Non-Economic Losses in Colorado Personal Injury Claims

 The devastation caused by a serious injury event can be far-reaching, impacting almost every aspect of a victim’s life.
 The fact of the matter is that some of the most profound losses stemming from an accident are often those that fall into the non-economic category.
 Though concrete economic losses can certainly be severe, the reduction in mobility, future inability to fully enjoy life as it was prior to the event, physical agony and other effects are often what plaintiffs grieve the most.
 When lives are permanently and negatively altered in this manner, it is critical that victims are able to pursue full and fair payment for what has been destroyed or taken away, often for good.

 Significantly subjective in nature, non-economic or general damages are determined by judges or juries and can be challenging to properly assess.
 Some of the most typical categories of non-economic damages claimed by personal injury plaintiffs involve:

 - the actual injury in question

 - pain and physical suffering experienced

 - exacerbation of existing injuries